From simplicial Chern-Simons theory to the shadow invariant I: Abstract

 \section{Abstract}

-This is the first of a series of papers in which we develop a ``discretization approach'' for the rigorous realization of the non-Abelian Chern-Simons path integral for manifolds $M$ of the form $M=\Sigma \times S^1$ and arbitrary simply-connected compact structure groups $G$.
-More precisely, we will introduce, for general links $L$ in $M$, a rigorous version $\WLO_{rig}(L)$ of (the expectation values of) the corresponding Wilson loop observable $\WLO(L)$ in the so-called ``torus gauge'' by Blau and Thompson (Nucl.
+This is the first of a series of papers in which we introduce and study a rigorous ``simplicial'' realization of the non-Abelian Chern-Simons path integral for manifolds $M$ of the form $M=\Sigma \times S^1$ and arbitrary simply-connected compact structure groups $G$.
+More precisely, we will introduce, for general links $L$ in $M$, a rigorous simplicial version $\WLO_{rig}(L)$ of the corresponding Wilson loop observable $\WLO(L)$ in the so-called ``torus gauge'' by Blau and Thompson (Nucl.
 Phys.
-B408(1):345--390, 1993).
+B408(2):345--390, 1993).
 For a simple class of links $L$ we then evaluate $\WLO_{rig}(L)$ explicitly in a non-perturbative way, finding agreement with Turaev's shadow invariant $|L|$.